Chart Color Schemes

 Elwood features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households account for 49.2% of all households, consisting of 17.9% couples with children, 23.6% couples without children, and 6.6% single parent families.
+Family households account for 49.2% of all households, including 17.9% that are couples with children, 23.6% that are couples without children, and 6.6% that consist of single parents.
 Non-family households make up the remaining 50.8%, with lone person households at 44.2% and group households comprising 6.7%.
-The median household size is 1.9 people, which matches the Greater Melbourne average.
+The median household size is 1.9 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households